baka-shinji/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include application of stochastic analysis and contract theory to development, health and environmental economics.

 interests:
+Applications to Development, Health and Environmental Economics of
 - Disease modeling
 - Stochastic analysis and control
 - Contract theory